issatillie/recurring-payment-with-stripe/README.md

 # recurring-payment-with-stripe

-This recurring payment with Stripe was built with functionality.
-It automatically updates customer information after the payment was succesfull.
+Functionality was built into this Stripe recurring payment.
+After a successful transaction, it automatically changes the customer's information.

 # Installation

-Download the folder ```stripe-php``` or use your composer to install it.
+To install it, either download the ```stripe-php``` folder or use your composer.
+Adjust it to your preferences, and you're ready to go!
+I hope this code was useful to you.